marekpraski/timelogger/README.md

 # timelogger
-An easy to use pplication for logging your work time.
+An easy to use application for logging your work time.
 Particularly useful if you frequently switch between tasks but need to keep track of your work in orther to accurately bill your customers.</br>
 Define task groups, eg. clients you bill your work to: Company1, Company2 ...</br>
 Define task definitions per task group, eg. coding, meeting ...</br>
 Add optional additional detailed information to each running task. </br>